AppInstalleriOSGH/Circlefy/README.md

 ## Notes

 - Circlefy is compatible only with **iOS 17 and 18** running on **arm64e devices** (A12 and newer).
-- Applications modified by this tool will **not work** when installed with **TrollStore** because **TrollStore** extracts only the best slice from the FAT binary.
+- Applications modified by Circlefy will **not work** when installed with **TrollStore** because **TrollStore** extracts only the best slice from the FAT binary.
 This removes the necessary placeholder slice required for the modified icon behavior, rendering the modification ineffective.

 ## Credits